This is a guide to help dentists understand how the tax system can help you increase the size of your donation and obtain tax relief for yourself.

 David has taxable profits of £250,000 from his self-employment dental practice and pays income tax at the 45% upper rate.

-His associate dentist is volunteering for school visits with the Dental Wellness Trust.
+His associate dentist volunteers for school visits with the Dental Wellness Trust.

 He makes a one-off donation of £1,000 to the trust and completes a gift aid declaration as they are a gift aid registered charity.
 They claim an extra 25% of £250 on David’s donation.